 It is important to note that employees are protected from unfair dismissal by the Fair Work Act 2009 (Cth).
 Find out more about the ins and outs of unfair dismissals in our article here.

-Whether you need help dealing with an uncooperative employer, or if you have broader concerns surrounding the circumstances of your dismissal, give us a call on 1800 730 617 or shoot us an email at email@example.com for a free, no-obligations chat.
+If you need help providing an Employment Separation Certificate to an employee or former employee, give us a call on 1800 730 617 or shoot us an email at email@example.com for a free, no-obligations chat.
 We have a team of friendly and experienced lawyers who are happy to help you out and put your mind at ease!

 Have a question?